The Grange Hall

 Restored, maintained and accessible to the public, the renovated Grange Hall is a wonderful community treasure for all to enjoy.

-The Foundation makes the second floor Meeting Room available to Sudbury nonprofits and Foundation grant recipients for a small fee.
-To reserve the Meeting Room, please contact Foundation staff at 978-443-0849.
+The Foundation makes the second floor Meeting Room available to Sudbury nonprofits and Foundation grant recipients for a modest fee.
+To reserve the Meeting Room, please contact Tricia Brunner, operations manager, at 978-443-0849.